stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

   `False` will keep it active executing our handler *and* default handler as well.

-There is one more way to get some information from within signal's handler.
-Some signals dictate that handler should live in special monad called `EventM` instead of plain `IO`.
+There is one more way to get some information from within a signal's handler.
+Some signals dictate that handler should live in a special monad called `EventM` instead of plain `IO`.
 Signals that like their handlers to be in `EventM` are called events.

 What is the `EventM` monad?
 Actually it's a type synonym for a simple monad stack with `IO` at the bottom: